aiidateam/aiida-workgraph/README.md

 workgraph web start
 ```

-Then visit the page http://127.0.0.1:8000/workgraph, you should find a `first_workflow` Worktree, click the pk and view the WorkGraph.
+Then visit the page http://127.0.0.1:8000/workgraph, you should find a `first_workflow` WorkGraph, click the pk and view the WorkGraph.

 <img src="docs/source/_static/images/first-workflow.png" />